The holidays are a fruitful time for businesses.

 So I like to use a mixture of most popular hashtags and less popular hashtags.

-Whereas if you search something more specific, like #xmasgifts, the tweets per hour are much lower - at a maximum of 110 per hour.
+Whereas if you search something more specific, like #xmasgifts, the tweets per week are much lower – at around 300 per week.

 You don’t want the hashtags you use to be completely deserted, you just want them to have a niche following.

-To search for the popularity of a hashtag, go to hashtags.org.
+To search for the popularity of a hashtag you can use a tool like Talkerwalker.com.

 2. Re-schedule your top tweets with Buffer